 Blood pressure is the force of blood pushing against the walls of the arteries as the heart pumps.
-If this reading is, lower than this range is considering as hypotension reading.
+If this reading is, lower than certain BP range is considering as hypotension reading.

-Before going into the details of hypotension range of reading, we first know about what blood pressure is and what this reading informs us.
+Before going into the details of hypotension range of reading, we first know what blood pressure is and what this reading provides us.

-In a blood pressure reading there are two numbers one over the other they are:
+In a blood pressure reading there are two numbers one over or next to the other, they are:

-- Systolic pressure: The first number in a pressure reading that refers to the amount of pressure in the arteries, when the heart pump blood to facilitate blood circulation to the entire body.
+- Systolic pressure: The first number in a pressure reading refers to the amount of pressure in the arteries when the heart pumps blood to facilitate blood circulation to the entire body.

-Hypotension is much harder to quantify; current guidelines identify normal pressure as 120/80.
-Some medical experts define low blood-pressure readings as a value that is lower than below said values:
+Hypotension is much harder to quantify; current guidelines identify normal pressure as 120/80 mmHg (healthy BP 110/70).
+Some medical experts define low blood pressure readings as a value that is lower than below said values:

-Even pressure reading with just only one number (systolic or diastolic) in the low range is enough to consider it as low blood pressure.
-For example, if one has a systolic pressure of perfect 120, but diastolic pressure of 50 is considering having hypotension.
+Pressure reading with just only one number (systolic or diastolic) is in the low range is considered as low blood pressure.
+For example, if one has a systolic pressure of perfect 120, but the diastolic pressure of 50 is considering as hypotension.

 If the blood pressure drops well below low blood pressure range to a level of: